OasisDigital/angular2-firebase/README.md

 ## How to Consume

-As a version 0.0.3, it will generally "just work" with typescript and webpack.
+It will generally "just work" with typescript and webpack.
 Other combinations might work, but still need attention.

 As far as I can tell, Typescript with NPM modules is still a topic of much